eBay/NuRaft/README.md

 ------
 Raft implementation derived from [cornerstone](https://github.com/datatechnology/cornerstone) project, which is a very lightweight C++ implementation with minimum dependencies, originally written by [Andy Chen](https://github.com/andy-yx-chen).

-New features that are not described in the [original paper](https://raft.github.io/raft.pdf), but required for use cases in eBay, have been added.
-We believe those features are useful for other cases outside eBay as well.
+New features that are not described in the [original paper](https://raft.github.io/raft.pdf), but required for the real-world use cases in eBay, have been added.
+We believe those features are useful for others outside eBay as well.

 Features